WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-30-Flake-is-about-control.markdown

 or its diagnostic output.
 All the checks are able to do is execute against the REST API.

-The state of the timer job, idle, executing, and down what action is unavailable to the automatced checks.
+The state of the timer job (idle, executing, down, and what action it is executing) is unavailable to the automatced checks.
 This set of states are conditions of the system under test, but not test conditions.